 Upon loss of significant influence over the associate or joint venture, the Group measures and recognises any retained investment at its fair value.
-Any difference between the carrying amount of the associate or joint venture upon loss of significant influence, the fair value of the retained investment and proceeds from disposal is recognised in profit or loss.
+Any difference between the carrying amount of the associate or joint venture upon loss of significant influence, the fair value of the retained investment and proceeds from disposal is recognised in profit or loss and other comprehensive income.